Summary

 Your acceptance email should be a celebration of the student and their success.
 The default acceptance email reinforces the fact that they're joining an exclusive group of handpicked peers.
 It also gives them a single call-to-action: enroll for the course.

-Turn on an application
+How to turn on an application

 To create an application form for your course, go to your Cohort Settings.
 There you'll have the option to turn on and edit your course application.